greguz/mutent/README.md

 ### Assign

-The `assign` method mimics `Object.assign`, so it performs an update by joining the entity data and the passed argument.
+The `assign` method mimics `Object.assign`, so it performs an update by joining the entity data with the passed argument.

 ```javascript
 mutent